Best Use of Certified Timber Prize: two finalists showcase the flexibility and design qualities of timber

 The World Architecture Festival and PEFC are awarding the Best Use of Certified Timber Prize for the third time.

 Again this year, architects and project teams from around the world entered their buildings into the prize.
-The jury will choose the winner on 3 December during an online session, in which the architects will present the shortlisted projects.
+The jury will announce the winner on 30 November at 17:00 CET during an online session.

 Designing the future with sustainable timber